- UPDATED March 2026

 Continuous Improvement

-My commitment to accuracy doesn’t end when an article is published.
-Wellness research continues to evolve, and so does my approach to reviewing it.
-I continuously re-evaluate every guide on Purple Iris Media to ensure that the information remains current, balanced, and supported by the latest credible evidence.
+Our commitment to accuracy doesn’t end when an article is published.
+Wellness research continues to evolve, and so does our approach to reviewing it.
+We continuously re-evaluate every guide on Purple Iris Media to ensure that the information remains current, balanced, and supported by the latest credible evidence.

-This process of continuous improvement is more than routine maintenance; it’s part of my ongoing responsibility to earn and keep your trust.
+This process of continuous improvement is more than routine maintenance; it’s part of our ongoing responsibility to earn and keep your trust.

-As the library grows, I’ll keep expanding the review network and refining the editorial system that supports every piece of content you read here.
+As the library grows, we’ll keep expanding the review network and refining the editorial system that supports every piece of content you read here.

 Want to see how this process looks in action?